jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Dark mode support with automatic detection of system preferences
    - ✅ Consistent padding and margins throughout the interface
    - ✅ Text colors should have sufficient contrast with background colors
+   - ✅ Full-screen layouts for character selection and dungeon selection screens

 3. **Notification System**
    - ✅ Toast banners should be clickable to dismiss